 1.3.
 The Firefly 850 Sport One Design Rules.

 1.4.
 Class Rules for one-design entries and boats sailing under a standard one-design rating, including crew limits.

 1.5.
 The RYA National Handicap for Cruisers

 2.1.
-Boats shall comply with World Sailing Offshore Special Regulations Appendix B shall apply in daylight hours except that:
+Boats shall comply with World Sailing Offshore Special Regulations Appendix B SPECIAL REGULATIONS for Inshore racing shall apply in daylight hours except that:

 2.3.
 Boats racing on a one-design certificate shall comply with their class safety regulations, sail limitations and other regulations where they differ from World Sailing Special Regulations.

 2.4.
 Each yacht shall carry at least one suitable anchor and sufficient suitable cable to hold the yacht in the depth of water and likely weather conditions in and near the racing area.